-- protection policy - ensures that the child protection policy and procedures are regularly reviewed and updated annually, working with governors and trustees - liaises with the nominated governor and headteacher (where the role is not carried out by the headteacher) as appropriate - ensures a record of staff attendance at child protection and safeguarding training is maintained - ensures staff are kept up to date with key priorities within the LA, including learning from serious case reviews - makes the child protection & safeguarding policy available publicly, on the school's website or by other means - ensures parents are aware of the school's role in safeguarding and that referrals about suspected abuse and neglect may be made - has the lead role for Operation Encompass in the school and ensures the school meets all requirements set out in the LA procedures - whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead; this lead responsibility should not be delegated.
+- ensures that the child protection policy and procedures are regularly reviewed and updated annually, working with governors and trustees - liaises with the nominated governor and headteacher (where the role is not carried out by the headteacher) as appropriate - ensures a record of staff attendance at child protection and safeguarding training is maintained - ensures staff are kept up to date with key priorities within the LA, including learning from serious practice reviews - makes the child protection & safeguarding policy available publicly, on the school's website - ensures parents are aware of the school's role in safeguarding and that referrals about suspected abuse and neglect may be made - has the lead role for Operation Encompass and Operation Endeavour in the school and ensures the school meets all requirements set out in the LA procedures - reports concerns that a pupil may be at risk of radicalisation or involvement in terrorism, following the Prevent referral process and refer cases by e-mail to OneCall.
+If the matter is urgent then Police must be contacted by dialling 999.
+In cases where further advice from the Police is sought dial 101.
+The Department for Education has also set up a dedicated telephone helpline for staff and governors to raise concerns around Prevent (020 7340 7264) - Meet all other responsibilities as set out for DSLs in Keeping Children Safe in Education 2022. - whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead; this lead responsibility should not be delegated.